 When browning and developing flavor by searing meat or vegetables in a hot pan, you waste your work when you push and stir and fiddle.
 It takes restraint and patience to leave food in the pan and let it brown properly.

-Over time, I've noticed that some of the best cooks I know rely on many other senses beyond sight — in addition to instinct — in the kitchen.
-From pressing meat with your finger to test doneness to using your nose to detect an almost perfect batch of brownies, expert cooks are all about the other senses and have developed the patience to leave things alone to cook properly.
+Over time, I've noticed some of the best cooks I know rely on many other senses beyond sight — in addition to instinct — in the kitchen.
+From pressing meat with your finger to test doneness to using your nose to detect an almost-perfect batch of brownies, expert cooks are all about the other senses and have developed the patience to leave things alone to cook properly.

 (Image credits: Nick Evans; Emma Christensen)